 Guyana, whose name is an Amerindian word meaning "land of many waters," is the only South American country that lists English as its official language.
 Colonized by the Netherlands in the early 1600s, the Dutch finally ceded permanent control to Great Britain in 1814.
 The country was then known as British Guiana until 1970 when it officially became the Republic of Guyana.
 As of 2018, Guyana’s population is approximately 782,000.

 Four major rivers cross this small tropical country bordered by Venezuela, Brazil, and Suriname.
 Along those rivers are located hundreds of small villages, many of which have never had a Gospel witness.
 Approximately 90% of the population resides in a narrow coastal strip of land that includes Georgetown, the country's chief port.
 Almost 80% of the country is covered by dense rainforest.
-Guyana is home to Kaieteur Falls, the world's largest single-drop waterfall whose waters plunge a stunning 700 feet!
+Guyana is home to Kaieteur Falls, the world's largest single drop waterfall whose waters plunge a stunning 700 feet!
 Missionaries considering Guyana can choose between the relatively modern lifestyle of the cities or the more rugged standard of living in the jungle.

 Perhaps best known for the tragic events of 1978 when 918 members of the infamous Peoples Temple cult died in a mass murder/suicide in the city of Jonestown, Guyana stands today in desperate need of God-called missionaries who will give their lives as "living sacrifices" to reach the hearts and souls of her people.
 An old Guyanese village chief, whose village sincerely wanted a missionary to come and live among them, was sorely disappointed when he was told that there was no one available to go to his village.
-Not understanding the problem, he innocently asked, "If the Bible says 'go,' and my village and I say, 'come,' why is there no missionary for our village?"
+Not understanding the problem, he innocently asked, "If the Bible says ‘Go,’ and my village and I say, 'Come,' why is there no missionary for our village?"
 Can you answer the old chief's question?
 Who will GO to be Guyana's next missionary?